generation-org/JS/JS-04 - Arrays and Loops/README.md

 ```
 ### Exercise #3

-Mateo is waiting for the bus.
-The schedule of the bus is that it comes every 12 minutes (00, 12, 24, 36, 48).

-#### Part 1
-Using switch statements, can you help him figure out how long he will need to wait until the next bus shows up?

-#### Part 2
-Let's say you were given the times of the bus as an array, `var times = [0, 12, 24, 36, 48]`.
-Using a for loop, can you help him figure out how long he will need to wait until the next bus shows up?

-### Exercise #4
 Write while loops to do the following:
 ```
 – Repeatedly print the value of the variable xValue, decreasing it by 0.5 each time,